 The Future of Legal Services: Professional Regulation and Federalism—Let’s Remove Access Barriers

 As part of our Future of Legal Services Speaker Series, on December 9 from 10–11 a.m.
-MST, IAALS and the University of Denver Sturm College of Law will co-host a virtual discussion with Dan Rodriguez, former dean of Northwestern University Pritzker School of Law, on why our balkanized system of professional regulation makes it much more difficult to meet the demand for legal services, and how states can join together and offer more legal services to those in need without opening up the public to the risk of harm.
+MST, IAALS and the University of Denver Sturm College of Law co-hosted a virtual discussion with Dan Rodriguez, former dean of Northwestern University Pritzker School of Law, on why our balkanized system of professional regulation makes it much more difficult to meet the demand for legal services, and how states can join together and offer more legal services to those in need without opening up the public to the risk of harm.

 COVID-19 in the United States is a national health and economic crisis, and it requires an all-hands-on-deck-approach.
 But our system of federalism is poorly suited to comprehensive national efforts.
 States competing against one another to collect suitable PPE equipment or the fact that, for the most part, individuals have been unable to travel across state lines without serious interference, are only a couple examples of the challenges we face when solutions to national problems are offered piecemeal, state-by-state.
 The urgency of the problem demanded we adapt to circumstances, and the resulting changes include revising rules or standards to expand the use of telemedicine, allowing for reimbursement under Medicaid rules, and allowing for greater availability of medical care to coronavirus patients and others across state lines.